CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 6. Review each switch:

     - Is the NetQ Agent version 2.4.x, 3.0.0, or 3.1.0?
-If not, this switch can only be upgraded through the {{<link url="Lifecycle-Management/#switch-discovery" text="switch discovery">}} process.
+If not, this switch can only be upgraded through the {{<link title="Upgrade Cumulus Linux Using LCM/#upgrade-cumulus-linux-on-switches-without-netq-agent-installed" text="switch discovery">}} process.
     - Is the configuration profile the one you want to apply?
 If not, click **Change config**, then select an alternate profile to apply to all selected switches.

 <div style="padding-left: 18px;">